-The maximum amount a member will be required to pay out-of-pocket in a single benefit year for most covered services, often including copayments coinsurance and deductibles, but not monthly premiums.
-Each family member has an annual OOPM; this is listed in their Summary of Benefits.
-For families with two or more members, the annual OOPM is reached either when the maximum is reached for any one member, or when the family reaches the family maximum.
+The maximum amount a member will be required to pay out-of-pocket in a single benefit year for most covered services, often including copayments, coinsurance and deductibles, excluding health plan premiums.
+Each member has an annual OOPM; listed within their Benefits and Coverage Matrix (BCM).
+For families with two or more members, the annual OOPM for each family member is satisfied either when the maximum individual amount is reached by that family member, or when a combination of individual family member amounts reaches the family maximum amount.

 A premium is the dollar amount due to a member’s health plan each month for healthcare coverage.
-In most cases, employers pay part of the premium and members pay the rest, usually in the form of payroll deduction.
+In most cases for employer-based plans, employers pay part of the premium and members pay the rest, usually in the form of payroll deduction.